An efficient probabilistic hardware architecture for diffusion-like models: Denoising Thermodynamic Computers

 \section{Denoising Thermodynamic Computers}

 The Denoising Thermodynamic Computer Architecture (DTCA) tightly integrates DTMs into probabilistic hardware, allowing for the highly efficient implementation of EBM-aided diffusion models.

 Practical implementations of the DTCA utilize natural-to-implement EBMs that exhibit sparse and local connectivity, as is typical in the literature~\cite{niazi2024training}.
 This constraint allows sampling of the EBM to be performed by massively parallel arrays of primitive circuitry that implement Gibbs sampling.
-Refer to Appendices \ref{app:hardwardacc} and \ref{sec:hw} for a further theoretical discussion of the hardware architecture.
+Refer to Appendices \ref{app:hardwardacc} and \ref{sec:hw} for further theoretical discussion of the hardware architecture.

 A key feature of the DTCA is that $\mathcal{E}^f_{t-1}$ can be implemented efficiently using our constrained EBMs.
-Specifically, for both continuous and discrete diffusion, $\mathcal{E}^f_{t-1}$ can be implemented using a single pairwise interaction between corresponding variables in $x^t$ and $x^{t-1}$; see Appendix~\ref{app:forward} and \ref{app:forward_ebm} for details.
+Specifically, for both continuous and discrete diffusion, $\mathcal{E}^f_{t-1}$ can be implemented using a single pairwise interaction between corresponding variables in $x^t$ and $x^{t-1}$; see Appendices~\ref{app:forward} and \ref{app:forward_ebm} for details.
 This structure can be reflected in how the chip is laid out to implement these interactions without violating locality constraints.

 Critically, Eq.~\eqref{eq:latent_cond} places no constraints on the form of $\mathcal{E}_{t-1}^{\theta}$.
 Therefore, we are free to use EBMs that our hardware implements especially efficiently.
-At the lowest level, this corresponds to high-dimensional, regularly structured latent variable EBM.
+At the lowest level, this corresponds to high-dimensional, regularly structured latent-variable EBMs.
 If more powerful models are desired, these hardware latent-variable EBMs can be arbitrarily scaled by combining them into software-defined graphical models.

 The modular nature of DTMs enables various hardware implementations.
 For example, each EBM in the chain can be implemented using distinct physical circuitry on the same chip, as shown in Fig.~\ref{fig:denoising}~(b).
 Alternatively, the various EBMs may be split across several communicating chips or implemented by the same hardware, reprogrammed with distinct sets of weights at different times.
 For any given EBM in the chain, both the data variables $x^t$, $x^{t-1}$ and the latent variables $z^{t-1}$ are physically embodied in sampling circuits that are connected in a simple way that reflects the structure of Eq.~\eqref{eq:ebm_cond}.
 This variable structure is shown schematically in Fig.~\ref{fig:denoising}~(c).